Since 1989

 In 1989, she established an independent program dedicated to education in sleep medicine and clinical polysomnography.
 Administrative offices were set up in Keenan’s garage in Palo Alto, and teaching continued in local hotels and on the Stanford campus through the Summer Conference Office.
 In 1992, the school settled on Yale Street, and in 1995 moved to Sheridan Avenue, Palo Alto, California.
 In 2018 The School of Sleep Medicine, Inc. moved to its current location in La Honda California, in the Santa Cruz mountains, just west of Stanford and Palo Alto.

 The SSM faculty comprises renowned physicians, scientists, and technologists.
 SSM has set a high standard for continuing medical education in sleep medicine and has contributed to the growth of the clinical specialty.
-As of 2009, there were more than 3400 American Board of Sleep Medicine -certified sleep medicine specialists, most of which are SSM alumni.
-Now exams for certification for physicians are provided by the American Board of Internal Medicine, the World Sleep Society.
+In 2009, there were only 3,400 American Board of Sleep Medicine -certified sleep medicine specialists, most of which are SSM alumni.
+Now exams for certification for physicians are provided by the American Board of Internal Medicine, the World Sleep Society, and The European Sleep Research Society.
 A number of individual countries have their own exams.
 The need is still great for integration of knowledge about sleep into clinical practice and everyday life.